Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Problem Setting

 \paragraph{Two-sample scenario} In the two-sample scenario, we observe two stratified datasets, $\calD_{\text{L}}$ and $\calD_{\text{U}}$:

 where $m$ and $l$ are the sample sizes of each dataset, and $Y_j$ is the observed outcome defined as

 and $D_j \in \{1, 0\}$ is a treatment indicator.

 \paragraph{Difference between the two settings} We show an illustration that demonstrates the difference between the one-sample and two-sample scenarios in Figure~\ref{fig:osts_concept}.
 In both settings, we can identify and estimate the ATE in the standard way if we ignore the unlabeled auxiliary covariates.
 That is, in the one-sample scenario, we can estimate the ATE only by using $\calD$, while in the two-sample scenario, we can estimate the ATE only by using $\calD_{\text{L}}$.
-However, we demonstrate that by using the unlabeled auxiliary covariates, we can reduce the asymptotic variance effectively.
+However, the unlabeled covariates change the information available about the evaluation covariate distribution.
+We demonstrate that this additional information reduces the asymptotic variance of efficient estimators.

 A summary of the differences is provided below: \begin{description} \item[One-sample scenario:] A single dataset is observed, where some observations do not include the treatment and outcome variables (i.e., contain only unlabeled covariates). \item[Two-sample scenario:] Two separate datasets are observed: one consists of fully labeled data, and the other contains only unlabeled covariates. \end{description}